-Generous contributions from alumni, parents and friends of the College allow the Office of the Dean of Students to offer limited financial support to students for emergencies, special programs, test prep, supplies, travel and unanticipated events.
-These funds do not have to be repaid but the College hopes that one day when a beneficiary of this support is in a position to pay this forward, they will.
+Generous contributions from alumni, parents and friends of the College allow us to offer supplemental financial support to students.
+These funds do not need to be repaid but the College hopes that one day, when a beneficiary of this support is able to pay this forward, they will.

 - Whether a student is on financial aid (most funds are restricted for students on aid)